je-nunez/API_ReadTheDocs/README.md

 to the EPUB file with the documentation of `scipy-cookbook`.

+To download the documentation as pdf from ReadTheDocs, run:

+     ./api_readthedocs.py  -s pdf  [-d <destination-dir>]  <the-project-name>  [...<other-project-names>...]

+The downloaded pdf is saved with the same filename as the project name in ReadTheDocs.org.

+To download the documentation as epub, run:

+     ./api_readthedocs.py  -s epub  [-d <destination-dir>]  <the-project-name>  [...<other-project-names>...]

+Similarly, the following:

+     ./api_readthedocs.py  -s zip  [-d <destination-dir>]  <the-project-name>  [...<other-project-names>...]

+will download the documentation as an HTML-zip archive.
+If `[-d <destination-dir>]` is not given, then the current directory is assumed.

 **Note**: Not all projects have their documentations available to be downloaded in all the three formats, EPUB, PDF and HTML-Zip.
 This is owner-configurable per project and per export-format in the hosting provided by ReadTheDocs.org.
 (Old projects, like